schliepk/UMM_CSCI_4453_Lab_3/README.md

 In fact all combinations of the 4 attributes EXCEPT `{color}` and `{animal}` by themselves will work.

-A **candididate key** is a superkey with no extraneous information (you can't drop an attribute and remain a superkey)  In our case there are 3:
+A **candidate key** is a superkey with no extraneous information (you can't drop an attribute and remain a superkey)  In our case there are 3:
 * `{color, animal}`,
 * `{number}`, and
 * `{name}`.